-• An Analyzer script is not necessary for debugging Enterprise Architect model scripts (JavaScript, VBScript etc.)
+An Analyzer script is not necessary for debugging Enterprise Architect model scripts such as JavaScript or VBScript

 Operating System Specific Requirements

 The Enterprise Architect debugger is able to operate on a number of different platforms.
 This table describes the individual requirements for debugging on each platform.